webrpc/webrpc/README.md

 webrpc is heavily inspired by gRPC and Twirp.
 It is architecturally the same and has a similar workflow, but simpler.
-In fact, the webrpc schema is similar in design to protobuf, as in we have messages and rpc methods, but the type system is arguably more flexible and code-gen tooling is simpler.
+In fact, the webrpc schema is similar in design to protobuf, as in we have structs (messages) and rpc methods, but the type system is arguably more flexible and code-gen tooling is simpler.
 The [webrpc schema](./schema/README.md) is a documentation-like language for describing a server's api interface and the type system within is inspired by Go, Typescript and WASM.